Are you wanting to identify a target market for your service business, but not sure where to start?

-I want to invite you to watch my free training – How to Research your Target Market (even if you don’t know where to find them!)
+I want to invite you to my free live Masterclass training – How to Research your Target Market (even if you don’t know where to find them!)

-I go behind the scenes in this free training and share my simple 5-part process for researching your target market.
+I’m going behind the scenes in this free training to share my simple 5-part process for researching your target market.

 It’s the exact same process that I use to teach my 1:1 private coaching clients, and now I’m sharing it with you too!